Bathing a puppy isn't always going to be an optional activity because puppies can get dirty, sticky and smelly at the drop of a hat!

-How often you find yourself bathing a puppy will depens on lots of things - like how long he spends outside and whether it's wet, muddy winter or warm, dry summer.
+How long little Fido spends outside and whether it's wet, muddy winter or warm, dry summer factor in.

-Then there's the occasional crisis - perhaps she's been happily rolling in dead Armadillo (I can personally vouch for the immediate and critical need for a bath, no several, baths in that case), or he's has had a full glass of Coke spilled on his head - don't ask!).
+Then there's the occasional crisis - perhaps she's been happily rolling in dead Armadillo (I can personally vouch for the immediate and critical need for a bath, no several, consecutive baths in that case!).

 Bottom line - if your pup is dirty, smelly, sticky ...or all of the above then puppy bath time is definitely in order.

 Weekly baths are rarely necessary, but monthly, bi-monthly or bi-yearly puppy bath time schedules are all totally acceptable.

 But keep in mind that less can also be more because over bathing can cause dry, irritated skin, so keep an eye on little Fido's coat and skin to make sure that doesn't happen.

 The answer to this is 'Yes, but not right away'.